NaserParhizkar/docs/source/includes/_usermanagement.md

 ### From cache

+When the user logged in, we store in cookie his identity (information, providers linked etc.).
+You can access this cached version instantly using the SDK with `User.getIdentity()`.

+It returns the same data structure as the API version: `User.refreshIdentity()`.

 <br style="clear:both">
 <div class="code-block Javascript"><pre><code class="highlight javascript">User.refreshIdentity().done(function(user) {
     //todo with `user`
 })</code></pre></div>

 ### From the API

+Retrieve the latest change done to your user.

 ## Know if the user is authenticated